Tearsheet

 Adam Elsesser, Chairman and Chief Executive Officer

-Adam Elsesser co-founded Penumbra in 2004 and has served as CEO since its inception, and as Chairman of the Board since January 2015.
-Prior to Penumbra, Mr. Elsesser was CEO of SMART Therapeutics, Inc., a medical device company focused on neuro-intervention, from 2000 to 2002.
-Following its acquisition by Boston Scientific Corporation, he served as President of SMART Therapeutics within Boston Scientific Corporation from 2002 to 2005.
-Before his work in the medical device industry, he was a partner in the law firm of Shartsis Friese LLP.
+Adam Elsesser co-founded Penumbra, Inc. in 2004 and has served as its Chief Executive Officer and a director since its inception, and as Chairman since January 2015.
+Before co-founding Penumbra, he led SMART Therapeutics, Inc., a medical device company focused on neuro-intervention, as its Chief Executive Officer from 2000 to 2002.
+Following SMART Therapeutics' acquisition by Boston Scientific Corporation, he served as President of SMART Therapeutics within Boston Scientific Corporation from 2002 to 2005.
+Prior to his work in the medical device industry, Mr. Elsesser was a partner in the law firm of Shartsis Friese LLP.

 Maggie Yuen, Chief Financial Officer